Zoom flaw could steal passwords and install malware: What to do now

 That password might be encrypted using the Windows NTLM algorithm, which is very easy to "crack" to derive the actual password.
 If so, then the jerk who posted the UNC link can now log into your computer.

 And if the UNC file path led to an application or other executable file on the foobar.com server, then the application -- which could easily be malware -- might open and run on your machine.
+You will likely get a warning pop-up from Windows that software from the internet is about to run, but many people would click "OK."
 The jerk who has your Windows login credentials could use that malware to remotely access your computer.

 Video demonstration